wichmann-lab/teamproject-photography/README.md

 In this code, the `targetPhotos` are the selected photos in the catalog.
 Now you can work with them.
 It's that simple.

 ### Export images
 `ExportPhotos.lua` is responsible for the export of our images.
-You don't have to implement a ExportServiceProvider.
+You don't have to implement an ExportServiceProvider.
 ```lua
 function ExportPhotos.processRenderedPhotos(photos, folderName)
 ```
-gets the images and the foldername for the export.
+gets the images and the foldername for export.
 This function creates an exportsession where you can change the settings for the export e.g. the format.
 We used
 ```
 LR_export_destinationPathSuffix = folderName
 ```
 for exporting in different folders.
 Each time the function `function ExportPhotos.processRenderedPhotos(photos, folderName)` is called, the photos will be exported in the associated folders.
-If you want to export all of the images into one folder then you have to change the variable `folderName` into a string.
+If you want to export all of the images into one folder, then you have to change the variable `folderName` into a string.

 ### Editing images
 We use the function `photo:quickDevelopAdjustImage(settingName, size)` from the class `LrPhoto` for editing our images.
 The following settings are available for editing with this function:
-* Exposure
-* Contrast
-* Highlights
-* Shadows
-* Whites
-* Blacks
-* Clarity
-* Vibrance
-* Saturation

 You can find more settings in the Namespace `LrDevelopController`.
 The settings that we have not listed, <b> can not be used </b> within the   `photo:quickDevelopAdjustImage(settingName, size)`.
 If you want more available settings, you have to implement the whole Develop Controller.